-Small-cap companies may be either established or newer companies, including "unseasoned" companies that have been in operation for less than three years.
+Small-cap companies may be either established or newer companies.
 While smaller companies might offer greater opportunities for gain than larger companies, the investment risk associated with small cap companies is higher than that normally associated with larger, older companies due to the greater business risks associated with small size, the relative age of the company, limited product lines, distribution channels and financial and managerial resources.
 Further, there is typically less publicly available information concerning smaller companies than for larger, more established ones.
 The securities of small companies are often traded only over-the-counter and may not be traded in the volumes typical of trading on national securities exchange.
-Nonetheless, a Fund will not invest more than 10% of its net assets in securities traded over the counter as provided in the "Investment Restrictions" section.
+Nonetheless, a Fund will not invest more than 10% of its net assets in securities traded over the counter as provided in the "Investment Restrictions" section of this Prospectus.
 As a result, in order to sell this type of holding, a Fund may need to discount the securities from recent prices or dispose of the securities over a long period of time.
 The prices of this type of security may be more volatile than those of larger companies which are often traded on a national securities exchange.

-When a Fund invests in smaller company securities that might trade infrequently, investors might seek to trade fund shares based on their knowledge or understanding of the value of those securities (this is sometimes referred to as "price arbitrage").
+When a Fund invests in smaller company securities that might trade infrequently, Shareholders might seek to trade Shares based on their knowledge or understanding of the value of those securities (this is sometimes referred to as "price arbitrage").
 If such price arbitrage were successful, it might interfere with the efficient management of a Fund's portfolio and a Fund may be required to sell securities at disadvantageous times or prices to satisfy the liquidity requirements created by that activity.
-Successful price arbitrage might also dilute the value of fund shares held by other shareholders.
+Successful price arbitrage might also dilute the value of Shares held by other Shareholders.